Vineet Soni

-Vineet Soni, the son of noted botanist Professor P.L.
-Swarnkar, is a plant physiologist and the founder of the "Save Guggul Movement", a community-based conservation effort to conserve threatened plant species, particularly guggul.
-His conservation efforts were well received by local villagers and conservation communities from all over the world.
-Soni was profiled as one of 20 global "Earth Movers" by IUCN.
-Initially his conservation work received financial support from the IUCN Sir Peter Scott Fund.
-He is currently working as associate professor at the Department of Botany, Mohanlal Sukhadia University, Udaipur.
+Vineet Soni, the son of botanist Professor P.L.
+Swarnkar, is an Indian plant physiologist, biotechnologist and social activist.
+He has made contributions in plant bioenergetics and is the elected Fellows of the Royal Society of Biology and the Linnean Society of London.
+Dr. Soni is also the founder of the "Save Guggul Movement", a community-based conservation effort to conserve threatened plant species, particularly guggul.
+Presently, he is the Head at the Department of Botany, Mohanlal Sukhadia University, Udaipur.